eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 If you'd enjoy a more IDE type of environment, [check out VS Code](https://code.visualstudio.com).
 Follow the [installation directions](https://github.com/julia-vscode/julia-vscode#getting-started) for the [Julia VS Code extension](https://www.julia-vscode.org).

 #### VS Code Remote - SSH setup
-VS Code's [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension allows you to connect and open a remote folder on any remote machine with a running SSH server.
+VS Code's [Remote-SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension allows you to connect and open a remote folder on any remote machine with a running SSH server.
 Once connected to a server, you can interact with files and folders anywhere on the remote filesystem ([more](https://code.visualstudio.com/docs/remote/ssh)).

 1. To get started, follow [the install steps](https://code.visualstudio.com/docs/remote/ssh#_installation).
 2. Then, you can [connect to a remote host](https://code.visualstudio.com/docs/remote/ssh#_connect-to-a-remote-host), using `ssh user@hostname` and your password (selecting `Remote-SSH: Connect to Host...` from the Command Palette).
 3. [Advanced options](https://code.visualstudio.com/docs/remote/ssh#_remember-hosts-and-advanced-settings) permit you to [access a remote compute node from within VS Code](#connect_to_the_machine_and_to_your_compute_node_from_vs_code).

 \note{This remote configuration supports Julia graphics to render within VS Code's plot pane.
 However, this "remote" visualisation option is only functional when plotting from a Julia instance launched as `Julia: Start REPL` from the Command Palette.
 Displaying a plot from a Julia instance launched from the remote terminal (which allows, e.g., to include custom options such as `ENV` variables or load modules) will fail.
 To work around this limitation, select `Julia: Connect external REPL` from the Command Palette and follow the prompted instructions.}

+\warn{The Remote-SSH setup is limited on Piz Daint because of a security issue, not allowing direct node execution nor supporting remote command execution which would be needed to correctly launch the Julia extension to allow for e.g. graphics redirection (more [here](https://user.cscs.ch/news/#23-10-2020-remote-vscode-configuration)).}

 ## Running Julia